wasiur/wasiur.github.io/Miscellanea/README.md

 1. Journal of Applied Probability/Advances in Applied Probability (Applied Probability Trust)
 2. Bulletin of Mathematical Biology
 3. Stochastic Processes and their Applications
+4. Stochastics (Taylor & Francis)
-4. Journal of Mathematical Biology
+5. Journal of Mathematical Biology
-5. PLOS ONE
+6. PLOS ONE
-6. Journal of Chemical Physics
+7. Journal of Chemical Physics
-7. Mathematical Biosciences and Engineering
+8. Mathematical Biosciences and Engineering
+9. European Journal of Control
-8. Journal of Mathematical Physics
+10. Journal of Mathematical Physics
-9. Journal of Mathematics in Industry
+11. Journal of Mathematics in Industry
-10. Journal of Mathematical Analysis and Applications
+12. Journal of Mathematical Analysis and Applications
-11. IEEE Transactions on Automatic Control
+13. IEEE Transactions on Automatic Control
-12. IEEE Control System Letters
+14. IEEE Control System Letters
-13. IEEE Transactions on Networking
+15. IEEE Transactions on Networking
-14. IEEE Transactions on Control of Network Systems
+16. IEEE Transactions on Control of Network Systems
-15. Journal of Scientific Research
+17. Journal of Scientific Research